ocaml/opam/doc/design/provides.md

 The feature provided can already be encoded without an extra field: given a list of packages that `provide` a given name, a package by this name can be added with a dependency towards either of those.
-However, on a repository maintainance point of view, having to list all the alternatives adds much more burden.
+However, on a repository maintenance point of view, having to list all the alternatives adds much more burden.

 Besides, it's not possible, using pinning or an additional repository, to